 Let us come to holism in biology.
 Holism in biology is a wide-spread standpoint and appears at different levels of structure.
 Let us begin from the cellular level.
 The reductionist viewpoint states that a cell consists from organella and its properties follow from the properties of organella.
 Holism contends that there are organella which have such and such properties exactly because they enter as components of a cell.
 At the level of the whole organism, "consisting of" cells, the holistic standpoint asserts, that it is just the organism, which constitutes an irreducible whole.
 Tissues, cells and organs, being elements of an organism, constitute the derivatives with regard to it.
 Their properties are such that they enable the organism to fulfil its vegetative functions.
 This is associated with the organism's homeostasis.
 Some cells perish, still other undergo mutation, specialization, etc., while the organism as a whole preserves its identity.
 Its parts are nonautonomous with respect to organism, undergo changes or even destruction so as to allow the organism to function in homeostasis.
 We could distinguish in biological sciences still other wholes, at the higher levels.
 Here belong: the species, population, biotop, biocenosis, biosphere.
-The holistic approach operating on these wholes is particularly common in population genetics, ecology, phytosociology, sociobiology by O. Wilson, etc.
+The holistic approach operating on these wholes is particularly common in population genetics, ecology, phytosociology, sociobiology by E. O. Wilson, etc.

 Since the ancient times a question was posed whether one could subdivide the matter into infinity or whether after a finite number of divisions we will approach a limit in the form of the further indivisible constituents.
 During the ages of philosophical development, and later on of physics, different answers were being offered here.
 Democritos from Abdera replied to this question by creating the idea of an atom - a further indivisible particle.
 Aristotle held the view that one could divide matter ad infinitum.
 Epicur followed the path of Democritos.
 Scholastics rejected the existence of atoms.
 Dalton laid foundations under the modern atomic theory.
 Mach and Ostwald held atoms to be a fiction.
+Now due to STM (Scanning Tunneling Microscopy) we can "see" single atoms on a surface of graphite or gold.